DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 THREE-TIER CAMPUS LAN design

-- In large networks with many DISTRIBUTION LAYER SWITCHES (for example in separate buildings), the number of connections required between DISTRIBUTION LAYER SWITCHES grows rapidly
+- In large networks with many distribution layer switches (for example in separate buildings), the number of connections required between distribution layer switches grows rapidly

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8b94c8e9-813b-40e0-bcd1-b27d73da31e8)

-- To help SCALE large LAN networks, you can add a CORE LAYER.
+- To help scale large LAN networks, you can add a CORE LAYER.

-** Cisco recommends adding a CORE LAYER if there are more than THREE DISTRIBUTION LAYERS in a single location
+** Cisco recommends adding a CORE LAYER if there are more than three distribution layer in a single location

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d5c1a677-38ff-425f-b91a-65a8fa37c377)

-- The THREE-TIER LAN design consists of THREE HIERARCHICAL LAYERS:
+- The THREE-TIER LAN design consists of three hierarchical layers:
     - ACCESS LAYER
     - DISTRIBUTION LAYER
     - CORE LAYER

 - CORE LAYER:
-    - Connects DISTRIBUTION LAYERS together in large LAN networks
+    - Connects distribution layers together in large LAN networks
-    - The focus is SPEED (”FAST TRANSPORT”)
+    - The focus is speed (”FAST TRANSPORT”)
-    - CPU-INTENSIVE OPERATIONS, such as SECURITY, QoS Markings / Classification, etc. should be avoided at this LAYER
+    - CPU-intensive operations, such as security, QoS Markings / Classification, etc. should be avoided at this LAYER
-    - Connections are all LAYER 3.
+    - Connections are all layer 3.
 NO SPANNING-TREE!
-    - Should maintain connectivity throughout the LAN even if devices FAIL
+    - Should maintain connectivity throughout the LAN even if devices fail

 ![image](https://github.com/psaumur/CCNA/assets/106411237/633cee0a-8952-4b27-91a3-8653bb8e353c)